olinrobotics/olinrobotics.github.io/important_params.md

 ## [ARMING_REQUIRE](http://ardupilot.org/plane/docs/arming-throttle.html)

-Arming Require controls whether throttle arming is used in addition to the safety switch, and
+Arming Require controls whether throttle arming is used in addition to the safety switch, and how much voltage is sent to the motors prior to throttle arming.

 ARMING_REQUIRE=0: Throttle arming is disabled, meaning the safety switch is reponsible for arming and disarming the vehicle.
 ARMING_REQUIRE=1: Before the user arms throttle, minimum PWM is sent to the throttle channel.
 This may result in the vehicle moving before being throttle armed.